rinoto/test/README.md

 + **Sequence** of elements: A stream provides an interface to a sequenced set of values of a specific element type.
 However, streams don’t actually store elements; they are computed on demand.
 + **Source**: Streams consume from a data-providing source such as collections, arrays, or I/O resources.
-+ Aggregate **operations**: Streams support operations from functional programing languages, such as filter, map, reduce, find, match, sorted, and so on.
++ Aggregate **operations**: Streams support operations from functional programming languages, such as filter, map, reduce, find, match, sorted, and so on.

 ### Collections vs Streams